PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Introduction

+Despite its widespread success, LoRA has inherent limitations, particularly in its ability to model complex weight adaptation behaviors.
+LoRA approximates the weight change with the product of two low-rank matrices.
+While recent studies have observed that the cumulative weight updates during fine-tuning often exhibit approximately low-rank structure~\citep{zhao2024galore}, LoRA itself learns these updates from scratch using randomly initialized parameters, without leveraging any prior knowledge from the pre-trained weights.
+As a result, the optimization process becomes more challenging, especially under low-rank settings where the parameter space is highly constrained and prone to suboptimal local minima~\citep{pan2024lisa}.
+Furthermore, due to its linear structure, LoRA may struggle to capture intricate adaptation patterns required by many downstream tasks.
+To compensate for this limited capacity, LoRA-based methods often resort to increasing the rank of the update matrices, which in turn reduces their parameter efficiency and undermines their original motivation.

-To overcome these limitations, we propose a novel nonlinear parameter-efficient adaptation method, {\name}, which incorporates a lightweight neural network into the adaptation process.
-Unlike LoRA, which approximates weight updates linearly through low-rank decomposition, {\name} models cumulative weight updates as functions of the pre-trained model’s original weights.
+To overcome these limitations, we propose a \textbf{p}arameter-\textbf{e}fficient \textbf{a}daptation method with weight-aware \textbf{n}e\textbf{u}ral \textbf{t}weakers, {\name}, which incorporates a lightweight neural network, which takes the \textit{pre-traiend weight} as the input, into the adaptation process.
+Unlike LoRA, which approximates weight updates linearly through low-rank decomposition, {\name} models cumulative weight updates as explicit functions of the pre-trained model’s original weights.
 This enables {\name} to capture complex, non-linear patterns in the weight space, improving adaptation performance without increasing the number of parameters.
-The key innovation in {\name} lies in introducing a neural network that transforms the pre-trained weights, approximating the updates with minimal additional computation.
+The key innovation in {\name} lies in introducing compact neural networks, \textit{neural tweakers}, that transforms the pre-trained weights, approximating the updates with minimal additional computation.
 This nonlinear transformation enhances the expressiveness of the parameter updates while maintaining the efficiency.
 Importantly, this architecture facilitates a more efficient exploration of the optimization landscape, leading to better task adaptation, particularly in cases where linear methods like LoRA would require much larger ranks to achieve competitive results.
 We theoretically demonstrate that {\name} can achieve the same or greater expressivity than LoRA with fewer parameters.